 Where to Find Assistance If Work Is Hard to Come By

-Finally, let’s discuss what happens if work just isn’t available.
+Finally, let’s discuss what happens if freelance work just isn’t available.
 It’s unfortunately a situation affecting millions of people, although there are initiatives in place to help you out.

 If income is minimal or non-existent, consider the government’s stimulus package.
 It’s meant to help those affected the worst by Covid-19, including small businesses and the self-employed.